npoulokefalos/Elysian-HTTP-Server/README.md

 Elysian is not intended to be used as a feature-packed server; since it focuses strictly on embedded microcontrollers (typically equipped with some tens of KB of RAM), high level server side scripting languages (PHP, LUA) will not be supported.
-Dynamic content is supported using C controllers, following the standards of MVC.
+Dynamic content is supported by adopting the MVC design pattern, using C handler function as controllers.

 Supported features include:
 - Small footprint: requires ~90kb FLASH and ~5kb RAM